code-warrior/advice-for-succeeding-in-class/README.md

 7. **【 Make an Appointment to Meet With Me 】**

-   If, after carrying out steps 1 – 6, you do not understand something, make an appointment to see me, in person or via Skype, as I do not use email to communicate with students for help.
+   If, after carrying out steps 1 – 6, you do not understand something, make an appointment to see me, in person or via Skype, as I do not use email to communicate with students.
 When we meet, have questions prepared.

 8. **【 Ask questions in class 】**